Good-Games-Munich/paperless-ngx/README.md

 ## About The Project

-Setup for paperless-ngx as document archive.
+Setup for paperless-ngx as document index/archive.

 ## Setup